TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 103/Psalms 103.7.md

 ---

-He made known his ways unto Moses, His doings unto the children of Israel.
+He made known his ways to Moses, his deeds to the children of Israel.